janpolowinski/task-processing-unit-for-dswarm/README.md

 engine.dswarm.graph.api=http://localhost:7474/graph/
 ```

-For this scenario the input data resource needs to be divided into multiple parts.
-Then each part will be executed as separate TPU task (and produce a separate export file).
+For this scenario, the input data resource needs to be divided into multiple parts.
+Then each part will be executed as a separate TPU task (and produce a separate export file).